tc39/notes/es7/2016-09/sept-28.md

 YK: banning cycles between cjs and esm seems more palatable

-BF: An alternate solution: Making loading esm from cjs an async op.
+BFS: An alternate solution: Making loading esm from cjs an async op.
 This makes it so that you can't do eval circularly.
 This is a pretty drastic change, as some of your loading is async, so your whole dep graph is async

 YK: would node consider disallowing cycles between cjs and esm?

-BF: Disallowing (throwing on attempt) was part of the original proposal
+BFS: Disallowing (throwing on attempt) was part of the original proposal

 BBR: fine to drop support for circular deps?